-3.2 Parameter Values
+B. Parameter Values

-Two sets of parameter settings are used in this study with one for the investigation of the best granularity and the best proportion of bus-based connections and the other for the comparison of the area efficiency between the multi-bit and the conventional routing architectures.
-These settings are summarized in Table 4, where the classification and the symbol of each parameter are listed in column 1 and 2, respectively.
+Two sets of parameter settings are used in this study with one for the investigation of the best granularity and the best proportion of bus-based connections and the other for the comparison of the area efficiency between the multibit and the conventional routing architectures.
+These settings are summarized in Table V, where the classification and the symbol of each parameter are listed in columns 1 and 2, respectively.
 As shown by column 3, all 19 parameters are involved in the investigation of granularity and proportion, where M, W_f , and W_c are the output (dependent) variables of the investigation.
-K (LUT size) is set to be 4 since it has been shown to be one of the most efficient LUT sizes [28] [29] and it is also used in many commercial FPGAs [14] [15].
-N and I are set to be 4 and 10 respectively since this combination was shown to be one of the most efficient by [27] and is used in many previous FPGA studies [13] [19] [29] [30] [31] [32].
-The setting of T_p and T_i are discussed in more detail latter on in the section.
+K (LUT size) is set to be 4,